 5. Ideally, it’s a whole life policy that stays active until you die.

 4. Select the Type of Insurance You Want

 Funeral expenses are specifically designed to pay your final expense coverages.
 You will find different specialized policies to cover your needs for your final expenses.
+Everdays is a company that makes this process simple for all of those amid senior planning.
+You can finalize plans and finances so that your loved ones don’t have to pick up the ball when the time comes.
 Insurance companies offer two basic policies in funeral insurance.

 1. Simplified Issue

 In the simplified issue, the insurance company will underwrite your previous medical history.
 Though in funeral insurance, medical examinations are never required, under this policy, they can decline you if you have some pre-existing conditions like if you smoke tobacco, if you consume alcohol frequently, and any other risk factors.